Ferruolo/llama-trainer/readme.md

 # LLama Trainer

-My custom setup for training llama.
+Custom setup for training llama.
-Can't afford to use huggingface format as I need pytorch flexibility for future endevors with these weights
+Can't afford to use huggingface format as I need pytorch flexibility for future endevors with these weights.

+Trying to make this as flexible/simple as possible for reuse

 ## TODOS:
 - Quantize using double quant from QLoRA
-- Find LORAs
+- Setup LORAs
+- Make sure that I'm syncing weights right